jcouyang/owlet/docs/src/main/tut/Examples.md

 ## Example 1: Two number inputs

-Imagine you want to build a web app to calculate a exponent.
+Imagine you want to build a web app to calculate an exponent.

-the core business should be just as easy as:
+The core business should be just as easy as:
 ```scala
 val base = 2
 val exponent = 10